IgniteUI/app-builder-docfx/en/app-themes/app-themes.md

 ---
 title: App Builder themes – Indigo Design
-_description: Indigo Design App Builder adopts a design systems approach to UI creation, and you can apply themes at the app-level.
+_description: App Builder adopts a design systems approach to UI creation, and you can apply themes at the app-level.
 This avoids the need to create local styles that are difficult to maintain.
 _keywords: App Builder themes, Indigo Design, Infragistics
 ---

-# Indigo Design App Builder themes
+# App Builder themes

 <section class="video-container">
     <div>